Hobbs Act Robbery Not "Crime of Violence" Under Guidelines

 O’Connor pled guilty to being a felon in possession of a firearm without a plea agreement.
 The presentence report indicated that O’Connor’s base offense level should be 20 based on U.S.S.G. § 2K2.1(a)(4)(A), which applies when a defendant has a prior felony conviction for a “crime of violence.”
 O’Connor’s prior convictions included aiding and abetting in Hobbs Act robbery, in violation of 18 U.S.C. § 1951 and 2; and aiding and abetting in the brandishing of a firearm in relation to a crime of violence, in violation of 18 U.S.C. § 924(c) and 2.
 The district court agreed with Probation and the Government and held that O’Connor’s prior conviction for Hobbs Act robbery qualified as a “crime of violence.”

-On appeal before the Tenth Circuit, O’Connor argued that his prior Hobbs Act robbery conviction fails to qualify as a “crime of violence” under the Guidelines.
+On appeal before the Tenth Circuit, O’Connor argued that his prior Hobbs Act robbery conviction failed to qualify as a “crime of violence” under the Guidelines.
 The Tenth Circuit began by looking at whether Hobbs Act robbery qualified under either the “force clause” or the “enumerated offenses clause.”
 Section 4B1.2 of the U.S. Sentencing Guidelines defines a crime of violence:

 (a) The term “crime of violence” means any offense under federal or state law, punishable by imprisonment for a term exceeding one year, that—